awsdocs/amazon-dynamodb-developer-guide/doc_source/DynamoDBLocal.Maven.md

    </repositories>
    ```
 **Note**
-Alternatively, you can use one of the following repository URLs, depending on your AWS Region:
+Alternatively, you can use one of the following repository URLs, depending on your AWS Region\.
 ****
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.Maven.html)

- The aws\-dynamodb\-examples repository in GitHub contains examples for [starting and stopping DynamoDB Local](https://github.com/awslabs/aws-dynamodb-examples/blob/master/src/test/java/com/amazonaws/services/dynamodbv2/DynamoDBLocalFixture.java) inside a Java program and [using DynamoDB Local in JUnit tests](https://github.com/awslabs/aws-dynamodb-examples/blob/master/src/test/java/com/amazonaws/services/dynamodbv2/local/embedded/DynamoDBEmbeddedTest.java)\.
+ The `aws-dynamodb-examples` repository in GitHub contains examples for [starting and stopping DynamoDB local](https://github.com/awslabs/aws-dynamodb-examples/blob/master/src/test/java/com/amazonaws/services/dynamodbv2/DynamoDBLocalFixture.java) inside a Java program and [using DynamoDB local in JUnit tests](https://github.com/awslabs/aws-dynamodb-examples/blob/master/src/test/java/com/amazonaws/services/dynamodbv2/local/embedded/DynamoDBEmbeddedTest.java)\.